So, you've chosen to study at

 And the final piece of advice: anything can happen.
 Sometimes you'll find a housemate's mattress outside and their bed frame wedged in the bathroom.
 In this, or any similar case, just follow basic protocol:

-It's Someone Else's Problem.
+Someone Else's Problem.

 [Voice of experience]